Sitetheory/Sitetheory-Docs/Overview/Stratus-Components.rst

 In addition to the standard Swiper options (listed in their documentation) we have additional options for our stratus component implementation.

+**Slide Object Reference:**
 Each slide will either be an image, video, or html.
 So a slide can be defined as an ARRAY with simple image URLs, or as an array with multiple OBJECT elements.
-If it is defined as an Object (in different contexts) the slide object has standard elements.
+If it is defined as an Object (in different contexts) the slide object has standard elements no matter where it's defined (e.g. directly in the `data-slides` settings or pulled from an API in `data-model`).

-**Slide Object Reference:**
     - src: URL to image
     - link: URL to load on click
     - target: standard `browser target <https://www.w3schools.com/tags/att_a_target.asp>`_ (where to open the link), defaults to "_self".